hero media

 Best for: Otsukuri, bluefin tuna with beetroot, buttermilk and finger lime.

-Garaku has developed quite the following at Prefecture 48.
-The revitalised space bows to Japanese innovation with head chef Derek Kim (ex-Tetsuya’s) wielding the tweezers and plating up at the pass.
-While couples might head to Omakase, one of the most intimate restaurants in Sydney, Garuka is your go-to for dinner with the girls.
+Garaku channels the buzz of contemporary Tokyo with head chef Derek Kim (ex-Tetsuya’s) at the helm.
+While couples might head to Omakase, one of the most intimate restaurants in Sydney, Garuka is your go-to for lunch with the girls.
 Or an EOFY knees-up.
-The name Garuku is a nod to a traditional dance designed for the royal family and the kitchen is arrayed like a central stage, set for performance.
-The large-scale light installation, Mise-en-Scene by Hiroto Yoshizoe, is like a portal to modern-day Tokyo.
-Start with the hassan, which is an exquisite arrangement of dishes.
-It includes the Hokkaido scallop with smoked eggplant and yuzu, bonito, ponzu and pink daikon, Japanese pumpkin with salmon and zucchini and artichokes with vanilla and truffle.
+The name Garuku is a nod to a traditional dance designed for the royal family and the kitchen is arrayed like a central stage, set against the backdrop of light installation Mise-en-Scene by Hiroto Yoshizoe.
+Start with the hassan, an exquisite arrangement of dishes including scallop with smoked eggplant and yuzu, bonito, ponzu and pink daikon and zucchini and artichokes with vanilla and truffle.

 Atmosphere: Dining here is a spectator sport.